 This is one of my favorites to help build confidence and reduce limping with arthritis.
 The ultimate goal is to build up stability on the leg that you don’t trust at this time.

-Putting all of your weight on one side can be hard to accomplish at first so choose one of the best supporting positions for you, as explained above.
+Putting full weight on one side can be hard to accomplish at first so choose one of the best supporting positions for you, as explained above.

-You will put all of your weight on one side and with the other side, you’ll step forward, sideways then backwards.
+You will put full weight on one side and with the other side, you’ll step forward, sideways then backwards.

 Aim to complete 8-12 full repetitions on each side.
 One repetition= forward, sideways, and backwards.